freebeiro/project-x/SOLID_PRINCIPLES.md

 ## Critical Implementation Guidelines

-The following critical implementation guidelines are directly tied to SOLID principles and must be strictly followed:
+The following critical implementation guidelines are directly tied to SOLID principles and must be strictly followed as part of the Critical Rules defined in `.cursorrules`:

 ### 150-Line Limit and Single Responsibility Principle

-The strict 150-line limit per file directly supports the Single Responsibility Principle by:
+The strict 150-line limit per file (Critical Rule #2 in `.cursorrules`) directly supports the Single Responsibility Principle by:
 - Forcing classes to focus on a single responsibility
 - Preventing the accumulation of unrelated functionality
 - Making code more modular and maintainable